 Procedure:

-1. Show students a photo of the sun.
-Ask “What is this?
+- Show students a photo of the sun.
+Ask, “What is this?
 What is it made of?
 What does it produce?”
 Accept all answers, even in students’ native language (L1).

 Follow-up/application

-1. Conclude with a discussion of why and how scientific information gets updated and why retractions are important.
-Offer some useful sentence frames, such as “People used to think X, but now we know Y.”
+- Conclude with a discussion of why and how scientific information gets updated and why retractions are important.
+Offer some useful sentence frames, such as, “People used to think X, but now we know Y.”

 The big picture

-In conclusion, remember that the most important parts of a content lesson and a language lesson actually dovetail.
+Remember that the most important parts of a content and language lesson dovetail.
 They address the questions, “Why is this information important?” and “How can I talk about it?”
 Effective CLIL lesson plans focus on fostering learners’ curiosity and interest while giving them the tools to share, question, and apply information to their lives.